dracc/NevolutionX/README.md

 	- [ ] TLS
 - [x] Application launcher
 - [x] DVD launcher

-### Projected
-- [ ] World domination
 - [ ] Themes

 ## Build

-In order to build NevolutionX you'll need to install [NXDK](https://github.com/XboxDev/nxdk) first.
+In order to build NevolutionX you'll need to install [nxdk](https://github.com/XboxDev/nxdk) first.
-To build NevolutionX you simply clone the repository and run `cmake` followed by `make`:
+To build NevolutionX you simply clone the repository and run `cmake` followed by `make`.
+You may need to adjust the installation location of nxdk in the `Makefile` to your needs.
+The default is `NXDK_DIR = $(CURDIR)/../nxdk` which expects nxdk right next to NevolutionX.

 ```sh
 git clone https://github.com/dracc/NevolutionX.git
 cd NevolutionX/